Hive Hygiene – Keeping Your Beehive Clean and Healthy

 Hygienic Behaviour and Bee Genetics

 Not all colonies are equally tidy.
-Some lines of bees show strong hygienic behaviour – they detect and remove diseased or dead brood quickly, breaking the cycle of infection.
-Others are slower or less thorough, which can allow diseases to spread.
+Some lines of bees show strong hygienic behaviour, meaning they detect and remove diseased or dead brood quickly.
+This can help break the cycle of infection and reduce the build-up of some brood problems.

-Hygienic traits are only one part of the picture – you still need practical routines – but they can tilt the odds in your favour over the long term.
+Hygienic traits are only one part of the picture.
+You still need clean equipment, sensible comb rotation, careful inspections and good records, but better genetics can tilt the odds in your favour over the long term.

 Linking Hygiene with Records and Planning

 It is difficult to improve what you do not track.
-Simple notes can turn hive hygiene from a vague good intention into a clear plan:
+Simple notes can turn hive hygiene from a vague good intention into a clear plan, especially when you are trying to reduce recurring disease or pest problems.

 Some beekeepers are perfectly happy using a notebook in the bee shed.
 Others like more structure.
 Digital tools such as the HiveTag web app make it easy to log inspections, varroa counts, comb changes and disease treatments so that patterns become obvious over time.